 1939-1941: Early years

-Smith debuted in 1939 with the Chicago American Giants but saw little action.
 He moved to the Indianapolis Crawfords the next year when they were not considered a major team.
-Ford then was with the 1941 Kansas City Monarchs but again did not play much.

 1942-1945: Military service

-He then served in the Air Corps during World War II, advancing up to the rank of lieutenant.
+He then served in the U.S. Army Air Corps during World War II, advancing up to the rank of first lieutenant.

 1946-1948: Heyday in Kansas City

 In 1946, Smith finally saw regular pitching duty at the age of 27.
 He went 3-1 for Kansas City.
-In the 1946 Negro World Series, he started game two against the Newark Eagles and left with a 4-1 lead after six but Satchel Paige relieved him and blew it and the Monarchs lost 7-4.
-Smith got the call again in game seven, the decisive outing, when Paige failed to show up.
+In the 1946 Negro World Series, he started game two against the Newark Eagles and left with a 4-1 lead after six after which Satchel Paige relieved him but blew it where the Monarchs lost 7-4.
+Smith got the call again in game seven, the decisive outing, when Paige failed to appear.
 Smith allowed only three hits but walks to Larry Doby and Irvin and a 2-run double by Johnny Davis in the bottom of the 6th cost him a 3-2 decision.
-He had a 4.29 RA in the Series and went 0-1.
+He had a 4.29 ERA in the Series and went 0-1.

 1949-1950: First black pitcher in the NYG system

 The New York Giants signed Smith and Irvin on January 28, 1949.
 He was assigned to the Jersey City Giants, where he went 10-8 with a 4.15 ERA.
 One big problem was his control as he walked 106 in 154 innings.
-At the plate, he hit .202/~.331/.272 and he played the outfield and pinch-hit at times.
-Smith spent the 1949-1950 season with the Havana Reds and went 8-6 with a 2.80 ERA, but 57 walks in 103 innings; he only allowed 78 hits.
+At the plate, he hit .202/~.331/.272 and played the outfield and pinch-hit at times.
+Smith spent the 1949-1950 season with the Havana Reds and went 8-6 with a 2.80 ERA, with 57 walks in 103 innings; only allowing 78 hits.
 He was only .14 behind Cuban Winter League ERA leader Connie Marrero, putting him second in the league.

 1952-1954: Arizona-Texas League